Mysterious symptoms? Investigate autoimmunity

 Some of the more widely known autoimmune diseases include Hashimoto’s hypothyroidism, multiple sclerosis, lupus, rheumatoid arthritis, type 1 diabetes, celiac disease, and psoriasis.

-Statistics for autoimmune disease are alarming — it affects a reported one in five people, the majority of them women.
+Statistics for autoimmune disease are alarming — it affects a reported, the majority of them women.
 There are more cases of autoimmune disease than cancer and heart disease combined.

 However, these numbers only tell a small slice of the story as most autoimmune diseases go undiagnosed until they are in a debilitating advanced stage.
 Until then, many people go years or decades with symptoms and increasing tissue destruction.
 Some may go a lifetime with autoimmune damage and symptoms but never receive a diagnosis.